What Does The Eu President Do

 The role of the EU President is constantly evolving in response to the changing political landscape and the challenges facing the European Union.
 Recent trends and developments highlight the increasing importance of the President's role in navigating complex crises, fostering unity among member states, and representing the EU on the global stage.

 One key trend is the increasing frequency and complexity of crises facing the EU.
-From the Eurozone crisis to the migration crisis to the COVID-19 pandemic, the EU has been confronted with a series of unprecedented challenges in recent years.
+But from the Eurozone crisis to the migration crisis to the COVID-19 pandemic, the EU has been confronted with a series of unprecedented challenges in recent years.
 These crises have tested the EU's ability to act decisively and collectively, and they have placed a heavy burden on the President of the European Council to broker compromises and find solutions.

 Another important development is the growing divergence of views among member states on key issues such as migration, economic policy, and the rule of law.
 These divisions have made it more difficult to reach consensus in the European Council and have increased the pressure on the President to find common ground.
 The President must be able to understand the different perspectives of member states, to identify areas of potential compromise, and to build trust among leaders who may hold fundamentally different views.